Krzysztof Kieślowski: Personal life

 Kieślowski married his lifelong love, Maria (Marysia) Cautillo, on 21 January 1967 during his final year in film school.
 They had a daughter, and remained married until his death.

 He characterized himself as having "one good characteristic, I am a pessimist.
 I always imagine the worst.
 To me, the future is a black hole."
 He has been described as "conveying the sadness of a world-weary sage", "a brooding intellectual and habitual pessimist".
 When visiting the United States, he was amazed at "the pursuit of empty talk combined with a very high degree of self-satisfaction".
 Film director and Kieślowski's friend, Agnieszka Holland, revealed that he used to experience depressive states.

 He described himself as an agnostic; however, he considered the Old Testament and the Biblical Decalogue as a moral compass in difficult times.

 Death

 On 14 March 1996, less than two years after he had retired, Kieślowski died at age 54 during open-heart surgery following a heart attack.
 He was interred in Powązki Cemetery in Warsaw.
 His grave has a sculpture of the thumb and forefingers of two hands forming an oblong space; the classic view as if through a film camera.
 The small sculpture is in black marble on a pedestal slightly over a metre tall.
 The slab with Kieślowski's name and dates lies below.

+Kieślowski's longtime friend and collaborator, composer Zbigniew Preisner, wrote Requiem for My Friend (Requiem dla mojego przyjaciela) in Kieślowski's honour after his death.